shrutikahilale/shrutikahilale/README.md

 ### Hi there 👋

 I'm Shrutika, a Student and a Developer!
-- 👩‍💻 I'm currently working at Bajaj Finserv Health as an SDET Intern.
+- 👩‍💻 I'm currently working at Bajaj Finserv Health as an Intern.
 - 🔭 I'm learning React.js to enhance my front-end web development skills.
 - ✨ I even create designs on Figma!!
 - 🌱 I've learned basic Flutter for app development.